Kenyan Ban On Lesbian Romance Film ‘Rafiki’ Temporary Lifted

 “This week means so much to so many people.
 People can see themselves on screen and they can know that it is OK to express themselves in that way.”

 While this a moment of hope for many LGBT people in Kenya, there is still the threat of prejudice and violence looming over them.
-Outside the theatre, many people like Vicky remove their rainbow scarves and hush these aspects of their identity in order to remain safe.
+Outside the theater, many people like Vicky remove their rainbow scarves and hush these aspects of their identity in order to remain safe.

 “This feels like a safe space.
 But the second I leave this [cinema], I don’t want anyone to see my face like that.
 Not because I’m scared that I am not a normal person, but because I am scared of expressing myself that way.
 So much judgment comes with it.”